Winthrop High School Newsletter

 This year Student Council students will be providing free daycare services for your children in the cafeteria from 5:00 – 7:00 pm.
 Children must be potty trained and parents will be required to provide identification in order to sign their children in and out of the cafeteria.
 Please reserve your spot on winthrophs.schoolappointments.com.
 Under “Book appointments” choose ***DayCare Services***.

-WHS will be collecting new and unwrapped toys for Toys for Tots to help brighten the holidays for children in need.
-Toys will be collected during period 6 classes until December 13th.
-All toys must be safe in nature and nonviolent.
+WHS students and staff collected 400 new and unwrapped toys for Toys for Tots to help brighten the holidays for children in need!

 WHS Library Readers’ Advisory- Recommended Books for the Holiday Season